sjcshin/Giotto/README.md

 With Giotto version 4.0, we updated the website at http://giottosuite.com, you can still find the previous website at https://giottosuite.readthedocs.io/en/latest/

+## NOTE

+This repository hosts the Giotto website files, it should not be used to update Giotto R code.
+If you want to update the Giotto package, use the https://github.com/drieslab/Giotto repo.

 ## Website description

 - **Get started:** Here you can find more advanced information about the Giotto object, Giotto ecosystem, Giotto configuration, and installation FAQs.